When Cheap Labour Disappears

 The West has long been the cradle of innovation, driving history-altering breakthroughs that redefine how the world works.
 The steam engine ignited the Industrial Revolution, mass production powered unprecedented economic growth, the internet ushered in the digital age, and today, artificial intelligence (AI) stands as the frontier of technological possibility.
 This legacy of innovation is the West’s core strength, a proven ability to solve problems and create a better future.

 When global labor costs rise to a level that will make the reliance on labor arbitrage unsustainable, businesses must pivot to this strength to remain competitive.
 Firms will need to invest heavily in research and development (R&D) to pioneer new technologies and processes.
-By collaborating with AI, universities and research institutions, businesses can tap into cutting-edge expertise.
+By leveraging AI and collaborating with universities and research institutions, businesses can tap into cutting-edge expertise.

 Governments can fuel this transformation by funding R&D, offering tax incentives, and crafting regulations that nurture innovation and entrepreneurship.
 Through innovation hubs and incubators, new industries can emerge, offsetting job losses in declining sectors and paving the way for a prosperous, self-reliant future rooted in the West’s capacity to invent.